 Asheville and Waynesville lawyer Mark Melrose handles many cases for passengers injured or killed when the driver of their vehicle runs off the road, often hitting trees or guardrails.
 What many people do not realize is that the liability insurance for the vehicle involved in the collision will provide full coverage up to policy limits for all the passengers, including the owner of the vehicle.
 Many of these accidents occur when the driver exceeds a safe speed and hydroplanes, typically just after it begins to rain and the road surfaces are particularly slick with grease and oil.
 Legally, there is no defense to hydroplaning and losing control.
 If a driver loses control, then he or she is legally responsible, since the law presumes that you will not lose control in a rain storm if you are driving at a safe speed.
 Many new drivers do not realize that often the legal safe speed is lower than the posted speed limit.

-The general rule is that liability insurance on the vehicle will cover the negligent driving of the vehicle so long as the vehicle is being operated with permission.
+The general rule is that liability insurance on the vehicle will cover car accidents resulting from the negligent driving of the vehicle so long as the vehicle is being operated with permission.
 For example, if the owner of a vehicle allows a friend to borrow the car, the owner’s insurance will provide coverage if the friend causes an accident.
 Also, if the owner decides to ride along in the car and the friend loses control and runs off the road, injuring the owner, the owner may file a negligence claim against his friend and the owner’s own car insurance will cover his injuries.

 Often, insurance companies will try to deny liability in single car accidents, using a theory of what is known as the owner-occupant doctrine.
 Most of the time, this is a frivolous defense, and an experienced trial attorney who handles personal injury claims can help prove that there is insurance coverage for all the injuries and damages.
 Never forget that the insurance companies, even your own, make money by collecting more money in premiums than they pay out in claims.
 If the insurance company believes they can successfully deny a claim and get away with it, they will do so.
 The only way to level the playing field against car insurance companies is to have your own legal counsel.